MichaelSixtyFour/Materials-Expanded/README.md

 # MaterialsExpanded
-A material base for 1.16, ideal for modpack makers
+A material base for 1.16, ideal for modpack makers (modid: matex)

 ## Features
 - New metals (copper. lead, silver, aluminium)